QuentinBeauchet/SmartWatch/readme.md

 > ERROR 2002 (HY000): Can't connect to local server through socket '/run/mysqld/mysqld.sock' (2)

-This error mean that the mariadb container is not ready yet and you should wait about 10s.
+This error mean that the mysql container is not ready yet and you should wait about 10s.

 #

 > error during connect: this error may indicate that the docker daemon is not running: Get "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/containers/json?all=1&filters=%7B%22label%22%3A%7B%22com.docker.compose.project%3Dserver%22%3Atrue%7D%7D": open //./pipe/docker_engine: The system cannot find the file specified.

 > Unable to connect to the database: SequelizeConnectionRefusedError: connect ECONNREFUSED 127.0.0.1:3306

 These errors mean that docker in not running, to fix it simply start it.

 #